eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

 ## Updates, additions & corrections

-* in "Goals", reference the data science recommendatiosn (see [edubyts piece](https://ctlt.ubc.ca/2023/11/30/edubytes-implementing-computational-tools-for-learning/)) and to Spectrum’s top programming languages charts.
-* Refs to add
+* Refs to add - (OR drop references - OR change the refs.md page).
   * Add [EDUCE](https://educe-ubc.github.io/about.html) to references somehow.
 How about other Jnotebook initiatives here and UBC-OK?
   * on "refs-oer" - Check and update from UBC’s [OER group](https://oer.open.ubc.ca/).
   * On "teaching with dashboards and JNBs" - reference "Fidelity of Implementation" when discussing dashboards, JNBs, questioning strategies (PrairieLearn, etc.), Open Ed.
 Resources, and so on.
 Google it for refs.
 [Here is one from 2017](https://www.lifescied.org/doi/10.1187/cbe.16-03-0113).